LHS Tools for Success

 Are you struggling with any of your classes?
 Are you barely getting by or a few points away from that “A” that you desire?
 Does your child need help?
 If yes to any of these questions, the Liberty Counseling Department has put together a resource for you to find direction and assistance to address any of your academic concerns.

-Click the names of the sources below to go to their site for assitance.
+Click the names of the sources below for online assistance.

 Help with Multiple Subjects: